tom-ricci/tom-ricci/CONTRIBUTING.md

 The two most likely things to change are the main body content and the project list.
 So, I thought I'd jot down a bit of information about editing them.

 #### Language List
-The list of languages I have experience with matches the `span#langs` selector.
+The list of languages I have experience with matches the `#langs` selector.

+#### Friends
+Friends are listed in `/windows/buttons.html`, inside the element matching the `#friends` selector.

 #### Current Project
-The section detailing what I'm doing currently matches the `span#current` selector.
+The section detailing what I'm doing currently matches the `#current` selector.

 #### Projects List
 To add something to the projects list, insert the following into `ul#projectlist` in`/src/windows/projects.html`.
 Make sure to replace the placeholders.